How to Buy Gold and Silver with Bitcoin

 Our take is that Bitcoin offers some hope as one of several honest money alternatives to fiat money.
 We appreciate Bitcoin as an innovation which helps circumvent the central planners at the Fed and in Washington.

 The decentralized nature of Bitcoin means officials have no one in particular they can target in an attempt to stop, regulate, or control.
+Strong encryption, private keys, offline storage, and other security innovations are major impediments.

 Controlling cryptocurrencies is akin to controlling the internet itself, practically impossible.
 (Unless someone flips an internet kill switch, that is.)